 According to this idiom, something is said to be "poured out" or "poured forth" when those upon whom it is poured will be affected in some way as a result.
+"Pour out" is the opposite of being held in.
+Something is given, or released, freely, abundantly.
 What is "poured forth" and what the result is must be determined by the context.
+Examples ...